ACRRM/curriculum-docusaurus/docs/supervisors-and-training-posts/introduction.md

 #### Criterion 2.1.1 There are appropriate staff to ensure effective supervision of trainees at all times

-Evidence that demonstrates all the following
+Evidence that demonstrates all the following:

-•	Registrars have a nominated, documented supervisor who is responsible for their overall clinical and educational supervision
+* Registrars have a nominated, documented supervisor who is responsible for their overall clinical and educational supervision
-•	An accredited supervisor is accessible either face to face, or virtually when a registrar is working, including when providing telehealth
+* An accredited supervisor is accessible either face to face, or virtually when a registrar is working, including when providing telehealth
-•	Other health professionals contribute to the supervision of registrars
+* Other health professionals contribute to the supervision of registrars
-•	The level of supervision is tailored to individual registrar needs o	a supervision plan is documented and accessible to the registrar o	supervision plans that involve off site and team supervision are agreed by the registrar and are submitted to the training organisation and College for approval\
+* The level of supervision is tailored to individual registrar needs:

+  * a supervision plan is documented and accessible to the registrar
+  * supervision plans that involve off site and team supervision are agreed by the registrar and are submitted to the training organisation and College for approval

-•	Supervisors
+* Supervisors:
-o	are professional and clinical role models, exhibiting a high standard of clinical competence and professional values in relation to patient care o	possess personal attributes suited to undertaking a supervisor role, including well developed communication and interpersonal skills, self-awareness, open mindedness, reliability, innovation, resourcefulness, flexibility and an understanding of their limitations
+  * are professional and clinical role models, exhibiting a high standard of clinical competence and professional values in relation to patient care
+  * possess personal attributes suited to undertaking a supervisor role, including well developed communication and interpersonal skills, self-awareness, open mindedness, reliability, innovation, resourcefulness, flexibility and an understanding of their limitations

-These supervisor qualities may be evidenced in a combination of ways, for example, having: o	current registration with the Medical Board of Australia o	specialist registration in a discipline relevant to the type of health service o	compliance with the professional development requirements of their College o	other qualifications relevant to the supervisor role o	the type of experience relevant to the type of health service o	a volume of experience relevant to the level of training; core generalist or advanced specialist training o	positive references o	positive registrar feedback
+These supervisor qualities may be evidenced in a combination of ways, for example, having:
+* current registration with the Medical Board of Australia
+* specialist registration in a discipline relevant to the type of health service
+* compliance with the professional development requirements of their College
+* other qualifications relevant to the supervisor role
+* the type of experience relevant to the type of health service
+* a volume of experience relevant to the level of training; core generalist or advanced specialist training
+* positive references
+* positive registrar feedback

 #### Criterion 2.1.2 Supervisory staff understand their roles and responsibilities and are supported in their supervisory roles

 Evidence that supervisors demonstrate all the following:
-•	Knowledge of the requirements for supervisors
+* Knowledge of the requirements for supervisors
-•	Knowledge of the ACRRM Fellowship Training Program
+* Knowledge of the ACRRM Fellowship Training Program
-•	Completion of initial and ongoing training as a supervisor
+* Completion of initial and ongoing training as a supervisor
-•	Skills in assessing and providing feedback on performance
+* Skills in assessing and providing feedback on performance
-•	Provision of the required level of supervision and support
+* Provision of the required level of supervision and support
-•	Completion of required workplace based assessments and supervisor reports
+* Completion of required workplace based assessments and supervisor reports
-•	Collaboration with the registrar to plan graduated exposure to activities
+* Collaboration with the registrar to plan graduated exposure to activities
-•	Use of a range of teaching methods
+* Use of a range of teaching methods
-•	Use of a range of educational resources
+* Use of a range of educational resources

 ### Standard 2.2 The provision of clinical experience and work is relevant

 #### Criterion 2.2.1 The training site and/or training network provides the appropriate breadth and volume of clinical experience

-Evidence that demonstrates the training post
+Evidence that demonstrates the training post:
-•	is in a regional, rural or remote location (MM2-7) or demonstrates clinical experience appropriate for rural generalist training
+* is in a regional, rural or remote location (MM2-7) or demonstrates clinical experience appropriate for rural generalist training
-•	occupies the registrar with clinical work for most of the working day
+* occupies the registrar with clinical work for most of the working day
-•	manages the patient workload for the registrar
+* manages the patient workload for the registrar
-•	adjusts the number of patients seen per hour according to the experience and competency of a registrar Evidence that Core Generalist Training posts provide clinical experience in one or more of the following Rural Generalist Curriculum domains:
+* adjusts the number of patients seen per hour according to the experience and competency of a registrar

+Evidence that Core Generalist Training posts provide clinical experience in one or more of the following Rural Generalist Curriculum domains:
-•	Primary care
+* Primary care
-•	Secondary care
+* Secondary care
-•	Emergency care
+* Emergency care
-•	Rural or remote practice, be categorised o	Modified Monash Model Category (MMM) 4-7 or o	MMM3 and provide relevant experience.
+* Rural or remote practice, be categorised:
+  * Modified Monash Model Category (MMM) 4-7 or
+  * MMM3 and provide relevant experience.

 Evidence that Advanced Specialised Training (AST) posts provide relevant clinical experience for an AST in:
-•	Aboriginal and Torres Strait Islander Health
+* Aboriginal and Torres Strait Islander Health
-•	Academic Practice
+* Academic Practice
-•	Adult Internal Medicine
+* Adult Internal Medicine
-•	Emergency Medicine
+* Emergency Medicine
-•	Mental Health
+* Mental Health
-•	Paediatrics
+* Paediatrics
-•	Palliative Care
+* Palliative Care
-•	Population Health
+* Population Health
-•	Remote Medicine
+* Remote Medicine
-•	Surgery
+* Surgery

 ## Domain 3 Supports a wide range of educational and training opportunities aligned to the curriculum requirements